“Promoting innovations in the aviation industry”

 Materials used in aviation must endure extremely high strain.
 Thus, a special type of PLEXIGLAS® is used in aircrafts and helicopters.
-In simple terms, this means that certified plates from cast PLEXIGLAS® are elongated or stretched in a highly elaborate and complex process.
-The advantage of stretched PMMA plates is that they have improved impact resistance and increased chemical stability.
+In simple terms, this means that certified sheets from cast PLEXIGLAS® are elongated or stretched in a highly elaborate and complex process.
+The advantage of stretched PMMA sheets is that they have improved impact resistance and increased chemical stability.

-Stretched PMMA plates are currently only available in the industry at a maximum size of 2.5 by 2.5 meters.
+Stretched PMMA sheets are currently only available in the industry at a maximum size of 2.5 by 2.5 meters.

 Krämer: That is true.
 For passenger aircrafts, such plates are cut to produce several windows.
 However, this size is still too small for panoramic windows and challenging cockpit windows made of one piece.
 As of 2018, we will be able to provide our customers with the largest plates worldwide – at a size of up to 3.7 by 5.4 meters.
 With this courage for further development, we are creating an important precondition for the construction of panoramic airplanes.
 That is a significant development and a good example of how we use our passion for our products to bring our vision “Evolution in Acrylics is our Passion” to life.

 Krämer: There is a clear trend towards larger cabin windows in commercial aircrafts.
 With our new formats, we enable extra-large glazing for aircraft windows for the first time.
 Of course, the new formats also allow larger designs for hoods and windshields.
 We also help our customers in making their production more efficient.